MakerPrepLA/makerprepla/lessons/lesson15/lesson15.md

 });
 ```

-1. Guess what the code above does.
+1. Guess what does the code above does.
 How would you go about testing your theory?
 2. Place the above code in a fresh HTML document
 3. Create the correct HTML elements referenced by the click handler
 4. Now that you understand how the code works, change it so that when a user types a color into the input and presses the go button, the background color of the page changes to that color